mobilinkd/m17-cxx-demod/README.md

 # m17-cxx-demod
 M17 Modulator & Demodulator in C++ (GPL)

+## m17-cxx-demod
-This program reads a 48K SPS 16-bit, little-endian, single channel, M17  4-FSK
-baseband input stream from STDIN and writes a demodulated/decoded 8K SPS 16-bit, single channel audio stream to STDOUT.
+This program reads a 48k samples per second 16-bit, little-endian, single channel, M17 4-FSK baseband stream from STDIN and writes a demodulated/decoded 8k SPS 16-bit, single channel audio stream to STDOUT.

 Some diagnostic information is written to STDERR while the demodulator is running.

+## m17-cxx-mod
+This program reads in an 8k sample per second, 16-bit, 1 channel raw audio stream from STDIN and writes out an M17 4-FSK baseband stream at 48k SPS, 16-bit, 1 channel to STDOUT.

 ## Build